Read This First

 Prompt 1: Is there anything intrinsically valuable about biological diversity?

-The pressure point is Whether there is anything intrinsically valuable about biological diversity: this is where Value & Morality in Diversity stops being merely named and starts guiding judgment.
+The live issue is Whether there is anything intrinsically valuable about biological diversity.
+This is where Value & Morality in Diversity starts to guide judgment instead of merely sounding important.

-The anchors here are Whether there is anything intrinsically valuable about biological diversity, Maintaining a Diversity of Competing Species is Morally Right, and Maintaining Only a Few Thriving Species is Morally Wrong.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Whether there is anything intrinsically valuable about biological diversity, Maintaining a Diversity of Competing Species is Morally Right, and Maintaining Only a Few Thriving Species is Morally Wrong in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Many believe that living organisms have a right to exist, regardless of their utility to humans.
 This view argues that all forms of life are valuable and deserve protection because they are part of the natural world.